drovandi/GraphCompressionByBFS/README.md

 The `Graph Compression by BFS` project helps you to compress your graphs/networks in an efficient way using just a simple BFS and some more complex tricks.
 You can use the compressed version directly to query and navigate your original graph, so it is possible to deal with huge networks in main memory.
+Overall it is suitable for the Web Graph since it is able to exploit all the redundacies tipical of this graph.

 This is a very old project of mine based on an article published with Prof. Alberto Apostolico.
 The original webpage is on [my university site](http://www.dia.uniroma3.it/~drovandi/software.php), here you find the same code of the last version (0.3.2) with very minor